Canon 1300D versus Canon T5i

 - More heavily discounted: Has been around for much longer (launched in March 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (5 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the T5i comes out slightly ahead of the 1300D (5 : 4 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1300D and the T5i in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.